dotnet/docs-maui/docs/android/deployment/publish-cli.md

 </PropertyGroup>
 ```

-The example `<PropertyGroup>` above adds a condition check, preventing those settings from being processed unless the condition check passes.
+This example `<PropertyGroup>` adds a condition check, preventing those settings from being processed unless the condition check passes.
 The condition check looks for two things:

 01. The target framework is set to something containing the text `-android`.
 01. The build configuration is set to `Release`.